 What Is the Deadline for Filing a Diminished Quality of Life Claim in Florida?

 Claims for decreased quality of life are included in the demand for non-economic damages.
 Therefore, the deadline to file a claim would be the same deadline for filing a lawsuit in your case.

 However, there are exceptions.
-For example, most medical malpractice claims have a two-year statute of limitations, as do wrongful death claims on behalf of a loved one.
 Talking to a personal injury attorney as soon as possible after an injury is the best way to avoid problems with filing deadlines.